-Accelerate the Process of Scientific Discovery To Improve Patient Care
+Accelerate the Process of Scientific Discovery to Improve Health

 The path from basic scientific discovery to methods and technologies that improve patient care can be lengthy and complex.
 HHS is committed to promoting faster translation of research into practice, and ensuring that it meets the varying needs of diverse communities in culturally and linguistically appropriate ways.
 Accelerating this process can help HHS meet its goals, including promoting high-value, safe, and effective health care, eliminating health disparities, supporting informed decision-making, and ultimately, improving health outcomes.